We Service Our Clients In English & Spanish

 A conviction for a violent crime can impact you for the rest of your life.
 Prosecutors pursue these cases aggressively.
 Convictions for violent crimes carry some of the most severe penalties.
 Consequently, these cases should always be taken seriously.
 If you are facing violent crime charges, your first step should be securing legal representation with which you feel confident.

 Our Indianapolis violent crime attorney handles cases involving:

 - Gang violence

 - Weapons charges

 The circumstances of your case will determine how the prosecutor proceeds, but most violent crime cases are charged as felonies.
 Having a felony conviction on your record can have lasting consequences.
-If you are facing violent crime charges, or if you believe you are under investigation for a violent crime, you should contact an experienced criminal defense lawyer as soon as possible.
+If you are facing violent crime charges, or if you believe you are under investigation for a violent crime, you should contact an experienced Indianapolis violent crime lawyer as soon as possible.